HappyRay/testscribe/docs/index.markdown

 Use the tool to generate a test with the customer Bob's id.
 Now progress towards the real implementation.
 The first test for Bob should still pass.
 Test again using the tool with a different customer's id to generate additional tests.

+## Will it increase the maintenance cost of tests
+You can choose which generated tests to keep.
+And the tool can help manage the generated tests you keep.

+For example:
+* [Move tests](#move-tests) after the target functions are moved.
+* [Update tests](#update-test) is often easier than creating a new test since it can use the existing input as default.

+It's true that the generated tests are strict.
+If you prefer, you can make a copy of the generated test and change it as you see fit.
+It's often easier than creating the same test manually.
+Given how easy it is to update tests if only the output has changed, it is often easier to update a test than relaxing assertions.
+And it serves as an additional safeguard.